SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 This page provides information about the DIN PIXIE’s state and the ability to configure the device.

-- DIN PIXIE Serial Number: The serial number of the connected device is shown at the top of the configuration window.
+- DIN PIXIE Serial Number: the Serial number of the connected device can be found on the top of the configuration window.

-- DMX Personality: Choose a Personality for precise DMX output distribution (see DMX Mode).
+- DMX Personality: Choose Personality for precise DMX output distribution.

 - Start Address: Offset the DMX start address.
-Increments are based on pixel type:
+The increments are based on Pixel type.

-- Bit 0 High Time (T0H): Voltage high time required to indicate code 0.
+- Bit 0 High Time: The voltage high time required to indicate code 0, also known as T0H.

-- Bit 1 High Time (T1H): Voltage high time required to indicate code 1.
+- Bit 1 High Time: The voltage high time required to indicate code 1, also known as T1H.

-- Overall Bit Time: Total voltage time for a single bit (TH + TL).
+- Overall Bit Time: The total voltage time for a single bit which can be calculated from TH+TL.

-- Reset Time: Total voltage low time required to reset data transmission between each data batch.
+- Reset Time: The total voltage low time required to reset the data transmission between each data batch.

 - Run Show on DMX Loss: If no DMX signal is received for 3 seconds, any standalone show saved on the DIN PIXIE will be played back.